adxsoft/MapInsight/README.md

 (d) and/or words entered by the user (separated by commas) or you can
     specify a search phrase which is any string inside double quotes

-(e) or a regular expression which is any string inside forward slashes
+(e) and/or a regular expression which is any string inside forward slashes
     eg /M.*h/ would find the text March, Macbeth.
 Moth

 For example if the selected node had the word 'London'